Punk fashion: Anarcho-punk

 Anarcho-punk fashion usually features all-black militaristic clothing, a style that was pioneered by the English punk band Crass.
 A prominent feature is the heavy use of anarchist symbols and slogans on clothing items.
 Some who define themselves as anarcho-punks opt to wear clothing similar to traditional punk fashions or that of crust punks, but not often to the extreme of either subculture.
 Mohawk hairstyles and liberty spikes are seen.
 Tight trousers, bands T-shirts and boots are common.
 Hairstyling products often are used only if the company that manufactures it did not test them on animals.
 Leather often avoided due to veganism, may be replaced with imitation leather or cloth in a similar design as leather products.

 Celtic punk

 Fans of Celtic punk often mix hardcore, street punk, Oi! and skinhead fashions with traditional Irish or Scottish clothing styles, including elements of highland dress.
 Common items include boots, sneakers, jeans, work trousers, kilts, grandfather shirts, T-shirts, hoodies, braces, black leather jackets, peacoats, donkey jackets, football shirts, flat caps, tuques, Tam O'Shanter caps and Trilby hats.
 Hair is usually cut relatively short.

 Cowpunk

-The cowpunk clothing style is a stereotypical U.S. rural, working class, western wear form of dress.
+The cowpunk clothing style is a stereotypical US rural, working class, western wear form of dress.
 Cowpunks may wear anything from a vintage western wear look, including checked shirts, bib overalls, worn jeans, and cowboy boots, to a more industrial look with wifebeater shirts, trucker hats, and work boots.
 Women's hair follows no single style, but men can have anything from a crew cut to long hair, or the exaggerated quiff pompadour hairstyle.
 Facial hair is also common.